We will also be offering a LIVE VIDEO STREAM of this event. To register to attend the event online, visit this link.

 --- A summary of the Buddha's teachings on relationships

 --- The underlying neuropsychology of empathy, compassion, loving-kindness, and love, and how to strengthen these factors in your brain

 --- Practical ways to combine kindness and assertiveness, heart and strength

 --- Expanding the circle of "us" to include the whole world

 There will be plenty of opportunity for questions and discussion.
 Teachings are appropriate for individuals as well as health care professionals.
-Continuing Education (CE) credit available.
+Continuing Education (CE) credit available for on-site attendance only.
 See below for more information.